EngineerGuy314/TWITS/README.md

 In the above example: channel 582 corresponds to the starting minute 2 and id1 and id3 of Q and 9.
 Please see https://traquito.github.io/channelmap/ to find and reserve an open channel.

 ![q](https://github.com/user-attachments/assets/b7c6b9da-4d5e-4699-8208-35be26adce0c)

+The pogram automatically creates a separate logfile in the working direcory for each channel being tracked.
+Logs are deleted automatically after exceeding 4MB.

 "High Resolution Position reporting with Extended Telemetry"
 ------------